 global variable section.)

 Users around the world have added hundreds of languages with different scripts to places in OpenStreetMap.
 The Tangram mapping engine is flexible enough to support most of these, including those that render with text shaping and text positioning, such as हिन्दी (Hindi), ಕನ್ನಡ (Kannada), தமிழ் (Tamil), ગુજરાતી (Gujarati), and తెలుగు (Telugu).
 It can also properly display right-to-left languages like اردو (Urdu) (which is also rendered with text shaping and positioning).

 Our browser-based Tangram JS renderer utilizes Canvas to render these scripts.
 The Tangram ES native renderer uses Alfons, an amalgamation of some very useful open-source text rendering libraries like HarfBuzz, Freetype, and ICU to serve vertices and glyph textures for our OpenGL renderer.

 But how to access these languages?
 We are adding language flags to Mapzen in-house styles which will allow you to display your desired language with very little effort.
 It’s already available in Bubble Wrap (and is coming to the rest of our house styles soon!)
 Below you can see maps of Karnataka with text labels in Kannada.

-> It’s really easy to change the text – just import the standard Bubble Wrap default scene file and modify the language global value to your preferred language code.
+To change the text, import the standard Bubble Wrap default scene file and modify the language global value to your preferred language code.

-> import: https://mapzen.com/carto/bubble-wrap-style/bubble-wrap.yaml global: ux_language: kn
+import: https://mapzen.com/carto/bubble-wrap-style/bubble-wrap.yaml global: ux_language: kn